How to Publish A Book

 In self-publishing, you are both writer and publisher.

-With both standard and self-publishing, you can have hardcover, paperback, ebook, and/or audiobook versions of your book, and sell the rights to foreign editions, movies, etc.
+With both standard and self-publishing, you can have hardcover, paperback, ebook, and/or audiobook versions of your book.
+Your book is available on Amazon and other online venues, and can sell the rights to foreign editions, movies, etc.

 The key difference between standard and self-publishing lies in who handles and pays for publication.

 - What about assisted, DIY, and hybrid publishing?

 Assisted and DIY (do-it-yourself) are forms of self-publishing, while hybrid is a blend of standard and self-publishing.
 Here’s a quick rundown on these approaches:

 • Assisted Publishing – You hire a firm to handle the various aspects of publishing, including editing, proofreading, designing both the book’s cover and the interior, and printing.
 Some of these firms will also handle distribution and marketing.
 There are many such self-publishing firms (see the list at the bottom of this page), and they offer a variety of packages and a la carte services.
 You are responsible for all costs.

 • DIY Publishing – Instead of hiring a firm, you hire individual experts to perform the publishing chores.
 The difference between this and the assisted form of publishing is you make all the decisions and shoulder all the responsibilities.

 • Hybrid Publishing – This is an evolving category that features a mixture of standard and self-publishing, but lacks a strict definition.
 Think of a hybrid publisher as one that asks you to shoulder much or all of the costs, but is very selective about what it publishes.
 Since they won’t publish just any old book and may have some skin in the game, hybrid publishers may do a better job with distribution and marketing.
 Some hybrid publishers work on a crowdfunding model, insisting that you develop a following and get a certain number of pre-orders before they will publish your book.